 Sample Answer 2:

 The provided pie charts give information on the spending habits of UK citizens in 1971 and 2001.
-As is observed from the charts, the expenditure on petrol & furniture reduced significantly while the amount spent on computers increased.
+As is observed from the charts, the expenditure on petrol & furniture reduced significantly while the amount spent on computers increased in the UK.

-Initially, in 1971, British people spent 36% on petrol which was the highest percentage among the given expense categories.
-Their expense on Furniture was second largest (32%) while they spent 25% on restaurants.
-The least amount spent by them was for computers, which was only 7% in this year.
+In 1971, British spent 36% on petrol which was the highest percentage among the given expense categories.
+Their expense on Furniture was second largest (32%) while they spent one quarter on restaurant meals.
+The least portion was spent by them for purchasing computers, which was only 7% in this year.

-After 30 years in 2001, the expense on petrol and furniture reduced to 8% which is significantly lower than the percentage in 1971.
-But the expense on computers increased by 5% in 2001.
+After 30 years, the expense to buy petrol and furniture reduced to 8% each, significantly lower than the percentages spent in 1971.
+But the expense made on computers increased by 5% in 2001.
 People spent 1% on books in this year.
-The expenses for restaurant decreased to 14% compared to the 25% in 1971 and this is probably people spent more on food preparing at home.
-The highest amount spent in 2001 by the UK people was on cars and that consisted almost half of the total expense in this year.
+The expenses for restaurant decreased to 14% compared to the 25% in 1971.
+The highest amount spent in 2001 by the British was on cars and that consisted almost half of the total expenses in this year.

 Model Answer 3:

-The pie charts provide a statistical comparison on the difference in spending made by UK residents in 1971 and 2001.
+The pie charts provide a statistical comparison on the difference in spending by the UK residents in 1971 and 2001.

-According to the data given, most money in 1971 (36%) were spent on petrol, which was 4 times bigger than the cost in 2001 (8%).
-The second highest cost in 1971 was on furniture, which constituted 32% of all costs.
-Expenses on foods remained approximately on the same level (about one-third) with one difference - in 1971 people preferred more to go to restaurants, while in 2001 they split up those to 14% - to buy food for themselves and 14% - to eat outside.
-It is interesting to note that almost half (43%) of all budget of the UK citizens was invested in cars in 2001, while no cost on cars in 1971 was given.
-Costs on computers increased from 7%, in 1971, to 12 % in 2001.
+According to the illustration, the largest proportion of spending by Brits in 1971 was on petrol, 36% o be exact, which was 4 times higher than their cost in this item in 2001.
+The second highest spending in 1971 was on furniture, which constituted 32% of all costs.
+Expenses on food remained approximately on the same level with one difference - in 1971, people preferred more to go to restaurants, while in 2001 they split up those to 14% to buy food for themselves and 14% to eat outside.
+It is interesting to note that almost half (43%) of the budget of the UK citizens was invested in cars in 2001.
+Costs on computers increased from 7% in 1971 to 12 % in 2001.

-Overall, the spending habits of people living in the UK significantly changed in given two years, except for their food requisition.
-Whereas in 1971 people spend most of the money for furniture and car fuel, cars and computers have become the main investment in 2001.
+Overall, the spending habits of the British significantly changed during the period.
+Whereas in 1971 people spend most of the money for furniture and fuel, cars and computers have become the main investment in 2001.

 [ Written by - Ann Alex ]